Harry Moss Traquair: Honours

 Traquair was awarded the Middlemore Prize for original research by the British Medical Association in 1920.
 He also received the Doyne Memorial Medal from the Oxford Ophthalmological Congress for contributions to ophthalmology in 1922 and the Nettleship Medal in the same year.
 He won the Mackenzie Memorial Medal from the Ophthalmological Society of Scotland in 1939.
 He was elected an honorary member of the American Ophthalmological Society in 1939.

 In 1936 he was elected a member of the Aesculapian Club.
+He was also elected a member of the Harveian Society of Edinburgh.
 In 1939 he was elected President of the Royal College of Surgeons of Edinburgh.

 On 4 March 1944 he was elected a Fellow of the Royal Society of Edinburgh (FRSE).
 His proposers were Anderson Gray McKendrick, Edwin Bramwell, William Frederick Harvey and Andrew Fergus Hewat.

 He was due to retire from the staff of the Royal Infirmary in 1940 but because of the absence on military service of younger colleagues, he was asked to continue as surgeon in charge of wards and did so until 1943.

 In 1943 and 1944 Traquair was President of the Ophthalmological Society of the United Kingdom and a member of the Council of the Faculty of Ophthalmologists.